splunk/observability-workshop/docs/dashboards/savingcharts.md

 To start saving your chart, lets give it a name and description.
 Click the name of the chart **Copy of Latency Histogram** and rename it to **"Active Latency"**.

-To change the description click on **Spread of latency values across time.** and change this to **"Overview of latency values in realtime."** .
+To change the description click on **Spread of latency values across time.** and change this to **Overview of latency values in realtime.**

 ![Save Chart](../images/dashboards/save-chart.png)